dkalabukhov/memory-cards-game/README.md

-A simple memory cards game
+A simple memory cards game.
+Here is the link to [the deployment](https://memory-cards-game-xi.vercel.app/)